Lumbar Herniated Disc - Topic Overview

 cause tiny tears or cracks in the hard outer layer of the disc.
 When this

-happens, the gel inside the disc can be forced out through the tears or cracks
+happens, the thick gel inside the disc can be forced out through the tears or cracks

 in the outer layer of the disc.
-This causes the disc to bulge, break open, or
+This causes the disc to bulge or break open.

 herniated disc presses on